 Thank you for your interest in adopting a rescued Rat Terrier!
 All New Rattitude dogs are spayed/neutered, up-to-date on vaccinations, heartworm tested and on preventative, dewormed, and microchipped.
 All adoption fees ($200 for adult dogs and $250 for puppies under 6 months old) go directly toward the care of our rescued Rat Terriers.

-Step 1 – Application: After you submit an adoption application for the dog you are interested in, you can expect a confirmation reply within 24 hours.
+Step 1 – Application: After you submit an adoption application for the dog you are interested in, you can expect a confirmation reply by email within 24 hours.
 If you do not receive a confirmation, or if you have general questions that aren’t answered in our Adoption FAQ section, email the Adoption Team at Adoption@NewRattitude.org.

 Step 3 – Reference Checks: While the foster parent is helping you get to know the dog better, our Adoption Team will be at work processing your application.
-To avoid delays, please make sure to answer ALL questions and provide correct contact info for your references.
+To avoid delays, please make sure to answer ALL questions in the application and provide correct contact info for your references.
 It will also help greatly if you let your references know that you have listed them, and encourage them to take our calls &/or return messages.

 Step 5 – Home Visit: A Home Visit Coordinator will find a volunteer from the rescue community to come to your home to perform a safety check and confirm that it is appropriate for the dog.
 We require that all family members be at home during the home visit so that everyone has an opportunity to understand the commitment of